verhas/jamal/README.md

 An `Input` holds the content the processor has to process.
 It also has a reference file name used to resolve the absolute names of the included and imported files.
 It also keeps track of the line number, and the column of the actual character as the macro evaluation progresses.
-A `new Position(s,1)` creates a new position that identifies the file by the name `s` and the line number 1.
+A `new Position(s,1)` creates a new position that identifies the file by the name's` and the line number 1.

 When a new processor is instantiated it uses the `ServiceLoader` mechanism to find all the built-in macros that are on the classpath.
 If your application has special macros implemented in Java then you can just put the library on the `modulepath`.